Shirlett/Intro-Hall-Shirlett/README.md

-# STAT545-hw01-Hall-Shirlett - September 19, 2017
+# Hall-Shirlett - September 19, 2017

 ## This is a repository for Shirlett Hall - Current Master's student in the MLIS Program
 This repository includes a file showing exploration of gapminder data which displays life expectancy across continents.
 Please see this [link](https://github.com/Shirlett/STAT545-hw01-Hall-Shirlett/blob/master/hw01_gapminder.md).

 ### ABOUT ME
-This is my second and **final** year in the program and I have been supplementing the traditional library courses with exciting data science courses like this [one](http://stat545.com/index.html).
+i have been experimenting with data analysis with **exciting** data science courses like this [one](http://stat545.com/index.html).

 ### WHAT I HAVE DONE IN THE PAST